 Literacy is taught within English by all classroom teachers from Reception to Year 6 and by specialist English teachers from Years 7 to 12.
 It is also everyone’s responsibility as it is integrated into all specialist subjects R-12.

-Numeracy is taught within Mathematics by all classroom teachers from Reception to Year 7 and by specialist Mathematics teachers from Years 8 to 12.
+Numeracy is taught within the Mathematics curriculum by all classroom teachers from Reception to Year 7 and by specialist Mathematics teachers from Years 8 to 12.
 It is integrated into specialist subjects where it is relevant.

 Students are supported to achieve their full potential and fully access the curriculum.
-Within the college we have students with many different support needs.
+Within the college, we have students with many different support needs.
 These include gifted students, students with English as a second language, students with a variety of learning difficulties and students with a range of physical, sensory and cognitive disabilities.

 The support structures we put in place for these students vary depending on the age and the needs of each individual.
-These include in-class support, small group work and one –to-one support.
+These include in-class support, small group work and one-to-one support.

 The knowledge, skills and understandings that we develop are negotiated for each student with them and their families.